Quick Tips for Logistics Professionals

 - It facilitates navigation, by securing controls at ports of call.

-- It is recognizedthroughout the European Union.
+- It is recognized throughout the European Union.

 That’s why yacht captains and owners are well advised to keep this customs document on board, to protect themselves in the event of any checks.